zacharyrodwatkins/CrossIDE/README.md

 flash  <compiled file>
 ```

-If you want to use these all the time just add source scripts/cross_ide.sh
+If you want to use these all the time just add source scripts/cross_ide.sh to your
 ~/.bashrc